Learn more about an LLC's pros, cons, and how to form one, along with its other nuances.

 2. Acquire Formation Document From the State

-Next, obtain a formation document from the Secretary of State’s office.
-These documents vary by state, but they may include articles of organization, operating agreements, and resolutions.
+The next step is to get a formation document from your Secretary of State’s office.
+The documents inside a formation vary by state, but they generally include an article of organization, a resolution, and an agreement.

-3. Complete Formation Document and File With the State
+3. Complete the Formation Document and File With the State

 Do Limited Liability Companies Need a Board of Directors?